dvrkishore/vendingmachine/README.md

 # Run from IDE
 1. Open the project in your preferred IDE
-2. Run the man class VendingMachine.java
+2. Run the main class VendingMachine.java

 # RUN as executable Jar